apereo/cas/docs/cas-server-documentation/authentication/Configuring-SSO.md

 You should then grab each generated key for encryption and signing, and put them inside your CAS properties for each setting.
 If you wish you manually generate keys, you may [use the following tool](https://github.com/mitreid-connect/json-web-key-generator).

+## Authentication Protocol vs. SSO

+Remember that the creation of an SSO session is entirely separate and has nothing to do with the authentication protocol used to establish said session.
+Regardless of the type exchange between the client application and the CAS server, an SSO session will be created, used, maintained and shared between all application types that are integrated with CAS, regardless of their type or requested protocol.

 ## Cookie Generation for Renewed Authentications